Sr. Rosemary Donley, PhD, APRN, FAANProfessor, Jacques Laval Chair for Social Justice

 Certificate, Primary Care, The Catholic University of America, 1998

 Sr. Rosemary earned a master's degree in nursing education with a concentration in medical nursing and a PhD in Higher Education and Public Health from the University of Pittsburgh.
-In 1977, Sr. Rosemary was selected as a Robert Wood Johnson Health Policy Fellow where she honed her knowledge and skill in health policy on Capitol Hill.
-In 1979, Sr. Rosemary became Dean of Nursing at The Catholic University of America where she received several grants such as one from the Robert Wood Johnson Foundation to develop A Teaching Nursing Home and a Nursing Research Emphasis Grant.
+In 1972, Sr. Rosemary was selected as a Robert Wood Johnson Health Policy Fellow where she honed her knowledge and skill in health policy on Capitol Hill.
+In 1979, Sr. Rosemary became Dean of Nursing at The Catholic University of America where she received grants such as one from the Robert Wood Johnson Foundation to develop A Teaching Nursing Home and a Nursing Research Emphasis Grant.
 Seven years later, she was named Executive Vice President of CUA.
 She served as the chief operating office of the university for eleven years.
 After serving as the Executive Vice President of CUA, she completed a post master's certificate in primary care and then returned to full time teaching and research having been certified as an adult nurse practitioner.
 During her last years at CUA, she served as the project director on four federally funded grants (3.2 million dollars) to educate graduate nursing students, especially minority nurses, to work with vulnerable populations.
-With her colleagues, she prepared clinical specialists in community/public health nursing, immigrant, refugee and global health, and as blended role practitioners, family nurse practitioners and community/public health specialists.
+With her colleagues, she prepared clinical specialists in community/public health nursing, immigrant, refugee and global health, and blended role practitioners, family nurse practitioners and community/public health specialists.
 She was also instrumental in educating nurses to be teachers of community/public health.
 Her research has been focused on assisting vulnerable populations, the aged and people with end stage renal disease, and in health policy.

 Sr. Rosemary has positively influenced the nursing discipline and the health of our citizens by serving as President of the National League for Nursing, Sigma Theta Tau International Honor Society of Nursing, and as past Senior Editor of Image: The Journal of Nursing Scholarship.
 She has authored over 120 publications and chapters in books and has presented papers throughout the United States, Kenya, Spain, The People's Republic of China, Puerto Rico, the Philippines, Guam, Japan, Korea, Taiwan, Hong Kong, Brazil, Argentina, Germany, Israel, Canada, Russia, Azerbaijan, Georgia and Armenia.
 She has worked extensively with the U.S. Army and Navy Medical Commands; served on the peer review panel of Tri-Service Nursing Research group and as a research panelist for the Nursing Research Initiative Program at the Office of Research and Development, Veterans Administration.
-Sr. Rosemary was as a member of the Department of Veterans Affairs' Special Medical Advisory Group (SMAG).
+Sr. Rosemary was a member of the Department of Veterans Affairs' Special Medical Advisory Group (SMAG).
 She currently serves on CGFNS Board of Directors.

 She has been honored with membership in the Institute of Medicine and the American Academy of Nursing.
 She is the recipient of seven honorary degrees and the Nell J. Watts Lifetime Achievement in Nursing Award.
 She was named a living legend by the Academy of Nursing and in 2009, she was awarded the Elizabeth Seton Medal from Seton Hill University.